-BIO 351 IMMUNOLOGY INTRODUCES THE UPPER LEVEL BIOLOGY STUDENT TO THE PRINCIPLES OF THE ADAPTIVE AND INNATE IMMUNE SYSTEMS AND HOW THESE SYSTEMS PROTECT AGAINST AND CAUSE DISEASE.
+BIO 351 IMMUNOLOGY (w) INTRODUCES THE UPPER LEVEL BIOLOGY STUDENT TO THE PRINCIPLES OF THE ADAPTIVE AND INNATE IMMUNE SYSTEMS AND HOW THESE SYSTEMS PROTECT AGAINST AND CAUSE DISEASE.
 EMPHASIS IS PLACED ON HOW THE CELLS OF THE IMMUNE SYSTEM RECOGNIZE AND ELIMINATE FOREIGN INVADERS FROM THE HUMAN BODY.
 PREREQUISITES: 12 CREDITS IN BIOLOGY, 8 CREDITS IN CHEMISTRY.
 3 CREDITS.

 BIO 367 ECOLOGY OF THE TROPICS IS A FIELD STUDY OF TROPICAL HABITATS AND ORGANISMS AS WELL AS THEIR INTERACTIONS WITH HUMANS.
 REQUIRES CLASS TRAVEL TO THE CARIBBEAN OR CENTRAL AMERICA.
 STUDENTS WILL EXPERIENCE THE INFLUENCE OF SPANISH, FRENCH, DUTCH, BRITISH, AFRICAN, AND US CULTURES ON THIS DIVERSE REGION.
 CROSSLISTED (CARIBBEAN): GEOG 367.
 3 CREDITS.
 THIS IS A TRAVEL COURSE.
 TRAVEL COSTS WILL BE IN ADDITION TO TUITION.
 FOR QUALIFIED STUDENTS, TRAVEL GRANTS ARE AVAILABLE.
+COMBINED WITH BIO 368, THIS COURSE FULFILLS THE LAB SCIENCE REQUIREMENT IN THE ELECTIVE CORE.

 BIO 368 TROPICAL ECOLOGY LAB PROVIDES LABORATORY EXPERIENCE THAT COMPLEMENTS BIO 367.
 BIO 367 AND BIO 368 TOGETHER FULFILL THE CORE LAB SCIENCE REQUIREMENT.
 1 CREDIT.
+COMBINED WITH BIO 367, THIS COURSE FULFILLS THE LAB SCIENCE REQUIREMENT IN THE ELECTIVE CORE.